 9 Davis Square

-This is an ideal place to stop for a quick, inexpensive bite before a show at the Somerville Theatre.
-There is a bit of everything, from meat lasagna to a chicken parm calzone to a Gorgonzola and walnut salad.
-Best of all is the cheap beer, from Geary’s London Porter to Sierra Nevada Torpedo.
+Want a quick, inexpensive bite before a show at the Somerville Theatre?
+There is quite a choice here, from meat lasagna to a chicken parm calzone to a Gorgonzola and walnut salad.
+There are more than two dozen specialty pizzas, as well as burgers, wraps, and fried seafood dishes.
+Best of all is the cheap beer—available in a bucket—from Geary’s London Porter to Sierra Nevada Torpedo.
 Service is a little gruff, but it’s fast.

 37 Davis Square

-This burger joint, which has two other locations in and around Boston, offers 29 different types of creative eight-ounce certified Angus beef burgers, like the Waikiki Beach Burger (grilled pineapple, ham, bacon, and teriyaki) and the Bruschetta Burger (marinated tomatoes, provolone, and basil pesto mayonnaise).
-You can try the Mac Attack, a burger topped with homemade four-cheese macaroni, cheese, and sizzling bacon that was featured on Diners, Drive-Ins and Dives with Guy Fieri.
+This burger joint, with two others around the Boston area and two more coming soon, offers 30 types of creative eight-ounce certified Angus beef burgers, like the Waikiki Beach Burger (grilled pineapple, ham, bacon, and teriyaki), the Bruschetta Burger (tomatoes, provolone, basil, and pesto mayonnaise), and the Mac Attack (topped with homemade four-cheese macaroni and sizzling bacon), which was featured on Guy Fieri’s Diners, Drive-Ins and Dives.
 Not in the mood for beef?
-There’s also a veggie burger, chicken sandwiches, boneless wings, panini, chowder, chili, and gumbo.
-The restaurant also offers its own handmade potato chips and fried pickles.
+There’s also a veggie burger, a conch burger, chicken sandwiches, boneless wings, chowder, chili, and 13 types of fries.
+Potato chips, fried pickles, sauces, and dressings are all handmade.
+You’ll want to save room for one of the frappes as well.
+BBC also offers a great list of craft beers.

-This crêperie and café offers breakfast and lunch fare, with crêpes whose stuffings range from smoked ham to roasted mushrooms to fresh sliced apples, grapes, and Brie.
-There are also gourmet sweet crêpes (can’t beat the Nutella classic).
-Teas, coffees, soups, salads, and ice cream are also available.
-The large glass windows reveal the square’s epicenter, offering prime people-watching.
-But be careful not to exceed the 30-minute table limit (on weekends and during lunch) for non–crêpe eaters.
+This crêperie and café offers breakfast and lunch fare, with crêpe fillings from smoked ham to roasted mushrooms to fresh sliced apples, grapes, and Brie.
+There are also gourmet sweet crêpes (can’t beat the Nutella classic), teas, coffees, soups, salads, and pastries.
+The large glass windows look out on the square’s center and offer prime people-watching.
+Be careful not to exceed the 30-minute weekend and lunch table limit for non-crêpe eaters.

 55 Davis Square

 Beer and wine.
 Real butter on your popcorn.
 Cheap tickets.
 U2.
 What more could you ask from a movie theater?
-Built in 1914 (stage and screen legend Tallulah Bankhead was once a member of the Somerville Theatre Players), the theater offers five screens of new films and the occasional second-run movie.
-The theater also hosts a number of film festivals, including the Independent Film Festival of Boston—a week of indie narratives and quirky documentaries, plus merch and cast Q&As, and the Boston Sci-Fi Festival.
-For night owls, the theater offers midnight movies.
-Matinee tickets dip as low as $7 before 6 p.m., and the regularly priced tickets are still a bargain at $10.
-The venerable venue also pulls in such music acts as Bruce Springsteen, Joe Jackson, Bruce Cockburn, and They Might Be Giants.
-U2 played a surprise show and gave a Q&A at the 900-seat venue in 2009.
-While you’re waiting for the show to start, check out the Museum of Bad Art (free admission with a movie ticket).
+Built in 1914 (stage and screen legend Tallulah Bankhead was once a member of the Somerville Theatre Players), there are five screens for new films and the occasional second-run movie.
+The theater also hosts long-running productions like The Slutcracker and film festivals like the Boston Sci-Fi Festival.
+Night owls can opt for the midnight movies.
+Matinee tickets (before 6 pm) are $7, and regular-price tickets are still a bargain at $10.
+The venerable venue also pulls in such music acts as U2, who played a surprise show and did a Q&A at the 900-seat venue in 2009.
+While you’re waiting for the show to start, check out the Museum of Bad Art (free admission with a movie ticket) in the theater’s basement.

 Somerville Community Path/Minuteman Bikeway